Josverl/micropython-magic/readme.md

             the corresponding ``load_ext`` will be called just before trying to invoke the magic.
        ```
    - [x] get the output from the MCU into a python variable `local = %eval remote`
+         - eval is not quite the same as mpremote
+         - retain type through json ?
+         - [?] can this be done with repr(insted) of json ?
    - [x] plot data from a MCU
             - using bqplot ( > pyplot > vscode-Jupyter)
             - add documentation / sample